King (singer)

 Arpan Kumar Chandel (born 10 October 1995), known professionally as King or King Rocco, is an Indian singer-songwriter, rapper, and music producer.
 In 2019, he rose to fame as a finalist on the MTV India reality show MTV Hustle.
 He is best known for his singles "Ghumshudaa" (2019), "Tu Aake Dekhle" (2020), "Oops" (2022), "Pablo" (2022) and "Maan Meri Jaan" (2022).
-"Maan Meri Jaan" achieved commercial success, becoming the most streamed song of 2023 on Spotify India, and other music streaming platforms.
+"Maan Meri Jaan" achieved widespread commercial success, becoming the most streamed song of 2023 on Spotify India, and other music streaming platforms.

 Early life

 Arpan was born on 10 October 1995 in Uttar Pradesh, India.
 He attended a government school for his early education before enrolling in Vinay Marg Navyug Secondary School in New Delhi.
-He later gained admission to Dyal Singh College through the sport quota to pursue a Bachelor of Arts degree.
+He later gained admission to Dyal Singh College through the sports quota to pursue a Bachelor of Arts degree.

-Arpan played for the national under -20 team for four years during his time in college.
+Arpan played for the national under-20 team for four years during his time in college.
 Despite his athletic achievements, he eventually dropped out to focus on his passion for rapping.

 King began sharing his music online through his YouTube channel, "King Rocco," which he launched in 2012.
 He continued to upload his music to various social media platforms while in school.
 In an interview with NME, he cited early musical influences including pop groups like the Backstreet Boys and Vengaboys.

 Career

-2018-2020:Career beginnings, MTV Hustle and debut album
+2018–2020: Career beginnings, MTV Hustle and debut album

 King began his professional career in early 2018, dropping his first EP Talismann, which included 7 tracks (as per his ReverbNation release, the EP originally included 6 songs).
-He released the Mashhoor Chp 1 in 2019, which included 10 tracks and subsequently, participated in the inaugural season of the rap reality show MTV Hustle, where he was judged by Raftaar, Raja Kumari, and Nucleya.
+He released the Mashhoor Chapter 1 in 2019, which included 10 tracks and subsequently, participated in the inaugural season of the rap reality show MTV Hustle, where he was judged by Raftaar, Raja Kumari, and Nucleya.
 He rose to fame as a finalist on the show in 2019.

 Following MTV Hustle, King released 2 of the lead singles from his subsequent fourth studio album New Life, namely, "Tum Saath Rehnaa" and "No Loss", but due to the COVID-19 outbreak, he couldn't proceed with the album rollout and instead, announced a limited edition mixtape Heartbreak Made Me Do It.
-It released in April 2020 comprising eight tracks.
+It released in April 2020, comprising eight tracks.
 Over 500 digital copies were sold, and a half of the funds raised by the album sales were donated to the PMCARES fund.

 King finally released his debut album, The Carnival, on September 21, 2020.
-The album featured the sleeper hit "Tu Aake Dekhle," which became his first breakthrough and garnered significant attention, becoming one of his signature tracks and a chart-topping hit.
+The album featured the sleeper hit "Tu Aake Dekhle", which became his first breakthrough and garnered significant attention, becoming one of his signature tracks and a chart-topping hit.